2025 BMW iX vs. Tesla Model X

 Dealership Network

 Tesla has drawn attention for their aversion to the traditional dealership network for vehicle sales.
 Instead, Tesla customers are served by Tesla “stores.”
-Currently, BMW maintains a presence of over 340 dealerships across the United States, while Tesla has fewer than 200 stores nationwide.
-That larger dealer network can be important when you are far away from home and need service or support.
+Currently, BMW maintains a presence of over 366 dealerships across the United States, while Tesla has just 245 stores nationwide.
+That larger dealer network can be important when you are far away from home and in need of service or support.

 *Starting MSRP does not include taxes, charges, or applicable fees.
 Price is subject to change at any time at the discretion of the manufacturer or the dealer.